Why is my air filter high energy bills

 1. 1

-The air filter is typically located in the return air duct or inside the HVAC unit.
+The air filter is typically located in the return air duct or in the air handler unit.
+Consult your owner's manual if you're unsure of the location.

 2. 2